manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/index.md

 Including a protection rank is important because it allows users to filter protected areas based on the degree of protection afforded to biodiversity.
-This allows us to include protections in PAN-NZ that may only afford a low level of protection while allowing users to excluded these if they are not relevant to their needs.
+This allows us to include protections in PAN-NZ that may only afford a low level of protection while allowing users to exclude these if they are not relevant to their needs.

 In parallel with this work (guidelines and the cataloguing of source data), a separate project is underway to describe how New Zealand’s legislation maps to